warriorone/DevCamp/HOL/dotnet/04-devops-ci/README.md

 ## Overview

-In this lab, you will create a Visual Studio Team Services online account, check in your code, create a Continuous Integration pipeline, and test your cloud-based application.
+In this lab, you will create a Visual Studio Team Services repository, check in your code, create a Continuous Integration pipeline, and test your cloud-based application.

 ## Objectives

 In this hands-on lab, you will learn how to:

-* Create a Visual Studio Team Services online account.
 * Create a VSTS Git repository.
 * Add your code to the VSTS Git repository.
 * Create a Continuous Integration pipeline.